 BONUS SEGMENT: MENTAL HEALTH RECOVERY TABLETOP EXERCISE VIDEO

 Hosted by Dr. Sonayia Shepherd, this training resource covers key planning concepts that are often overlooked and continues with steps for forming a mental health recovery team, using that team to choose a recovery model and develop a plan, implementation and finally testing of the plan.
 The bonus segment on this DVD provides a platform to practice these concepts with a tabletop exercise focused on the death of a staff member due to a work accident on campus and includes talking points and suggested responses for the simulated crisis.

-Dr. Sonayia Shepherd is a Senior Analyst with Safe Havens International and has considerable experience, which includes response roles at the Centers for Disease Control (CDC), the Georgia Division of Public Health, the Terrorism Division of the Georgia Office of Homeland Security and the School Safety Project of the Georgia Emergency Management Agency.
+Dr. Sonayia Shepherd served as a Senior Analyst with Safe Havens International and her experience includes response roles at the Centers for Disease Control (CDC), the Georgia Division of Public Health, the Terrorism Division of the Georgia Office of Homeland Security and the School Safety Project of the Georgia Emergency Management Agency.
 In addition to authoring and coauthoring 16 books on school safety and emergency management, she has assisted FEMA, the World Health Organization and the CDC in response efforts after incidents across the U.S. and to a dozen countries around the world.